 A family-owned teppanyaki restaurant in the heart of central Tokyo.
 Made extra famous for winning #3 in TripAdvisor’s Traveler’s Choice award.
-We especially like how the owners didn’t let this go to their heads.
+I especially like how the owners didn’t let this go to their heads.
 The humble, down-to-earth, friendly atmosphere creates a magnificent dining experience.

 - Shima (Kyobashi)